 The distinctiveness of Taizé is the simple songs that are repeated frequently.
 This short, simple prayer service leaves participants feeling lifted up and at peace.

 All are welcome, regardless of religious tradition or affiliation.
 Peace’s Taizé service coordinates with another Taizé-style worship offered at 6:30 p.m. on the first Wednesday of each month at Nevada City United Methodist Church.

 Born during WWII

 The Taizé community developed in the 1940s in the village of Taizé, in German-controlled France.
 Members helped Jewish refugees fleeing, ministered to prisoners of war and attended orphans, according to the Taizé community’s website.
 Swiss-born, Protestant founder Roger Schutz sought to form a community of men who would live simply and celibately, in service to God.

-“Ever since I was young, the intuition that a life of community could be a sign that God is love, and love alone, has never left me,” wrote “Brother Roger” on the Taizé website before his death in 2005.
+“Ever since I was young, the intuition that a life of community could be a sign that God is love, and love alone, has never left me.”
+Taizé founder “Brother Roger” wrote these words on the community’s website before his death in 2005.

-The Taizé brothers’ message especially appeals to young people, who gather at the community in the tens of thousands, according to news reports.
+The Taizé brothers’ message especially appeals to young people.
+They gather at the community in the tens of thousands, according to news reports.
 Music written for the prayer services has become popular in churches around the world.

 “Silence teaches us that prayer is not only a conversation involving words, but is also a stance of openness and listening for the voice of God,” reads “Worship Formation & Liturgical Resources” from the Evangelical Lutheran Church in America.